Axiom Industries

 The Redline Circuit is GLMZ's premier underground racing league, operating illegal high-speed competitions through the city's infrastructure corridors -- maintenance tunnels, abandoned transit lines, elevated cargo routes, and the flooded channels of the Undertow.
 Redline events draw thousands of spectators, move millions in gambling revenue, and produce casualties with a regularity that has done nothing to diminish their popularity.
 In a city where every aspect of life is monitored, optimized, and controlled by corporate systems, the Redline Circuit offers something increasingly rare: genuine, unmediated danger with uncertain outcomes.

 The Circuit emerged organically in the 2170s from the courier culture of the lower tiers -- messenger riders and delivery drivers who raced each other between drops, gradually formalizing their competitions into organized events with rules, entry fees, and spectators.
 By 2190, the Circuit had evolved from informal street races into a structured league with seasonal championships, tiered competition classes, and a sophisticated betting infrastructure operated by criminal syndicates who recognized the revenue potential.
-The current Circuit runs approximately forty sanctioned events per year across six course categories: tunnel sprints, elevated runs, underwater channels, cross-tier verticals, the notorious Shelf Scramble through uncontrolled territory, and the annual Meridian Grand, a city-spanning endurance race that is the most dangerous and most watched illegal event in the city.
+The current Circuit runs approximately forty sanctioned events per year across six course categories: tunnel sprints, elevated runs, underwater channels, cross-tier verticals, the notorious the Gray Zone Scramble through uncontrolled territory, and the annual Meridian Grand, a city-spanning endurance race that is the most dangerous and most watched illegal event in the city.

 Racers compete in vehicles that range from modified civilian transport to purpose-built racing machines that would be classified as weapons under Meridian's vehicle code.
 The Circuit's engineering culture is extraordinary -- teams of self-taught mechanics and engineers build vehicles that push the boundaries of physics using salvaged components, stolen corporate technology, and sheer creative desperation.
 A Redline racing team's garage contains more practical engineering innovation per square meter than most corporate R&D labs, though the safety standards would give a corporate engineer a cardiac event.